DANNHIROAKI/Alacarte/README.md

 ### 1.2 Output Density Metric $\alpha_{\mathrm{out}}$

-The cardinality $|J|$ of the join result is typically non-linear and highly dependent on input scale and data distribution.
+The cardinality ${\mid}J{\mid}$ of the join result is typically non-linear and highly dependent on input scale and data distribution.
 To establish a unified load metric across experiments of different scales, the normalized output density $\alpha_{\mathrm{out}}$ is defined as follows:

 $$
 \alpha_{\mathrm{out}} = \frac{|J(R, S)|}{|R| + |S|}